 "Ghost bikes" are roadside memorials that commemorate the location a cyclist was killed.
 They are bicycles painted white, typically decorated with flowers and other personal items or notes to recognize the individual.
-Some argue that these installations fall under the 2007 State law that outlaws the desecration of roadside memorials, or descansos.
+It has been argued that these installations fall under the 2007 State law that outlaws the desecration of roadside memorials, or descansos.